Key Highlights

 Karnataka

-Signed an MoU with the Directorate of Child Protection, Karnataka, to implement our projects.
-Technology-enabled fieldwork to identify children eligible for adoption evaluation and Capacity Building of relevant stakeholders.
+Signed an MoU with the Directorate of Child Protection, Karnataka, to implement our projects in multiple districts of Karnataka.

 2. Present the children identified by CLMS for adoption evaluation in front of the Child Welfare Committee and monitor the orders given, following-up with the District Child Protection Unit if the orders are being implemented is one of the major tasks of our team after the digitization of the children’s data.